sharpblade4/NeuralNetAttack/README.md

 ### Notes:
-* Make sure to download the network's weights ("bvlc_alexnet.npy" file) files.
+* Make sure to download the network's weights ("bvlc_alexnet.npy" file).
 * AlexNet code is based on: http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/  (the weights are also there).